mrocklin/blog/_posts/work/2021-01-14-personal-covid-risk.md

 After speaking with my parents for a while I learned that they didn't have a good mental model on how to think about quantitative risk.
 This post is for them.
-This post estimates the probability that an individual contracts COVID before they get a vaccine.
+This post estimates the probability that an individual contracts COVID before they get a vaccine using rough facts and back-of-the envelope calculations.
 To be specific, this post uses my parents, who are in their seventies and live in Southern California.

 *Disclaimer: I am not a medical professional.